(romidepsin) for injection, for intravenous use

 - worsening skin problems

 - Changes in your heartbeat.
-Your doctor may check your heart by doing an ECG (electrocardiogram) and blood tests to check your potassium and magnesium levels, before you start ISTODAX treatment.
-Tell your doctor if you feel an abnormal heartbeat, feel dizzy or faint, have chest pain or shortness of breath.
+Your healthcare provider may check your heart by doing an ECG (electrocardiogram) and blood tests to check your potassium and magnesium levels, before you start ISTODAX treatment.
+Tell your healthcare provider if you feel an abnormal heartbeat, feel dizzy or faint, have chest pain or shortness of breath.

-- nausea, vomiting, diarrhea, and loss of appetite
+- nausea, tiredness, vomiting, diarrhea, and loss of appetite

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.

 This Patient Information leaflet summarizes the most important information about ISTODAX.
-If you would like more information, talk with your doctor.
-You can ask your pharmacist or doctor for information about ISTODAX that is written for health professionals.
+If you would like more information, talk with your healthcare provider.
+You can ask your pharmacist or healthcare provider for information about ISTODAX that is written for health professionals.